Trump allies launch desperate final efforts ahead of congressional confirmation of Biden win

 Legal experts said the lawsuit was meritless and would probably be dismissed by a federal judge for multiple reasons.

 Among other things, the suit envisions competing slates of electors from which Pence could choose.
 However, despite intense pressure from Trump, no state legislature actually agreed to set aside the November vote and appoint alternate electors.
-Instead, informal groups of Trump supporters met in some state capitols earlier month and appointed themselves electors, in ceremonies that had no force of law.
+Instead, informal groups of Trump supporters met in some state capitols earlier this month and appointed themselves electors, in ceremonies that had no force of law.

 In a statement, Gohmert nevertheless asserted that seven states had sent “dueling slates of electors” to Washington.